“A novel idea about using this process is at first, you don’t try to write. Practice the exercises and watch the creativity flow.” – Courtney

 - What is the idea you want to get across?

 - What is the core essence?
 For example, what do you want to change with the work you are doing?

 Narrow down this idea to your core message.
 Connect this idea to something that resonates powerfully within you.
 This is not a “have-to” idea.
 It must spring from a place of inspiration, excitement, joy, and purpose that lives inside your heart.

 Structure equals freedom.
 Your favorite comedians and the most gifted writers needed to know their field before they ventured out on the world stage.
 Once comfortable, then they expanded on their creative talents.
 Don’t expect to free form an idea with perfection on the first try.
 When a vulnerable writer gets ready to risk a new creative work, they need to know it is well developed.

 Courtney Marchesani is the creator of Intuitive Soul Language™.
 She designs breakthrough inspirational empowerment programs for traumatized individuals.
-As an award winning coach and advocate, Courtney empowers others with her strategies learned from Wilhelm Reich's character structure, Jacob Moreno's psychodrama, and intuition.
-She is an Expressive Arts Therapy graduate student at California Institute of Integral Studies.
+As an award-winning coach and advocate, Courtney empowers others with her strategies learned from Wilhelm Reich’s character structure, Jacob Moreno’s psychodrama, and intuition.
+She is an Expressive Arts Therapy graduate student at the California Institute of Integral Studies.